 - The treatment usually includes antibiotics and restriction of diet.

-- Major complications may such as abscesses or perforations require surgery.
+- Major complications may such as abscesses or perforations requiring surgery.

 Learn more about acute diverticulitis as a cause of left lower abdomen stabbing pain.